openlawteam/docs/docs/api-client/README.md

 ### toRestricted

-Change role of a user to restricted `NoAccessUser`, which prevents user from accessing a majority of the features of an instance, including viewing and editing templates.
+Change role of a user to restricted `NoAccessUser`, which prevents user from accessing a majority of the features of an instance, including editing templates.

 ::: warning Authentication
 This resource can only be accessed by a logged in user with an `Admin` role as further explained in the [toAdminUser method](#toadminuser).